-(After its premiere at the 2020 SXSW Film Festival, Kris Rey’s I Used To Go Here was picked up for distribution by Gravitas.
-The film lands on online platforms Friday, August 7.
-Like what you see here on Hammer to Nail?
+(After it’s premiere at the 2020 SXSW Film Festival, Kris Rey’s I Used To Go Here was picked up for distribution by Gravitas.
+The film is available now on HBO Max Like what you see here on Hammer to Nail?
 Why not pay just $1.00 per month via Patreon to help keep us going?)

 Kris Rey (formerly Swanberg) follows up 2015’s Unexpected with similarly-themed story about a woman who is coming to terms with the fact that her best-laid plans have gone awry.
 Kate Conklin (the always sublime Gillian Jacobs) is a writer experiencing the fallout of an ill-received debut novel.
 Following the cancellation of her book tour and a broken engagement, she attempts to plug the bursting dam of her heart by accepting an invitation to visit to her alma mater in Carbondale, IL.
 The host is her former mentor/crush David (Jemaine Clement) who invites her to do a reading for his class and spend a couple of days meeting with his students.
 Kate seizes the opportunity to immerse herself in the last place where she felt full of creative possibility.
 She relishes the chance to feel like a successful writer for a bit before facing the music.
 Unfortunately for Kate, the old adage, “you can’t go home again” isn’t just for childhood.